burninc0de/socialsox/README.md

 - ⏰ Schedule posts for future publication
 - 🔄 Drag-and-drop to reorder scheduled posts
 - 📅 Automatic posting at scheduled times
+- ⚠️ Requires the app to be running for automatic posting

 **Data Synchronization**
 - 🔄 Sync posting history and scheduled posts to a local directory
 - ⏱️ Automatic periodic sync
 - 🔧 Manual sync option
+- ⚠️ Sync pulls the latest file without merging changes

 **AI Optimization**
 - 🤖 Optimize messages using Grok AI